-EZ Ride staff will develop programs and services to serve the disadvantaged segments of the population like lower income workers, people with disabilities and older adults; and encourage transportation providers to comply with American with Disabilities Act (ADA) mandates.
+EZ Ride staff will develop programs and services to serve lower income workers, people with disabilities and older adults; and encourage transportation providers to comply with American with Disabilities Act (ADA) mandates.

 These tasks will help accomplish NJTPA's goal to provide affordable accessible and dynamic transportation systems responsive to current and future customers.